sergey-shpak/frmttime/README.md

 ## frmttime - format JavaScript date (high performance)

-Converts javascript date object to custom textual representation according to given pattern.
+Textual representation of javascript date object according to given pattern (date formatting).

 One more implementation of javascript date formatting, focused at high speed and performance.